TRON-US/eCommerce-hello-world/README.md

    - Begin by uncommenting the `fetchAccountAddress` function (ln 26 - ln 36).
    - Now uncomment the function call on line 19 in the `componentDidMount` function.
    - If you go back to the browser, you should now see your account address displaying in Hex format.
-   - If you would like to see this displayed in ASCii format, uncomment lines 29 to 32 and change the `setState` function on line 33 to look like:
+   - If you would like to see this displayed in Base58 format, uncomment lines 29 to 32 and change the `setState` function on line 33 to look like:

 ```
 this.setState({
-accountAddress: accountAddressInASCii
+accountAddress: accountAddressInBase58
 });

 ```